bodrick/awesome/README.md

 *   [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 *   [Rem0o/FanControl.Releases](https://github.com/Rem0o/FanControl.Releases) - This is the release repository for Fan Control, a highly customizable fan controlling software for Windows.
 *   [NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker) - Build and run Docker containers leveraging NVIDIA GPUs
-*   [MicrosoftDocs/windows-itpro-docs](https://github.com/MicrosoftDocs/windows-itpro-docs) - This repository is used for Windows client for IT Pro content on Microsoft Learn.
 *   [BoringBoredom/PC-Optimization-Hub](https://github.com/BoringBoredom/PC-Optimization-Hub) - collection of various resources devoted to performance and input lag optimization
 *   [microsoft/Windows-classic-samples](https://github.com/microsoft/Windows-classic-samples) - This repo contains samples that demonstrate the API used in Windows classic desktop applications.
 *   [dweinstein/awesome-frida](https://github.com/dweinstein/awesome-frida) - Awesome Frida - A curated list of Frida resources http://www.frida.re/ (https://github.com/frida/frida)